endimion/UAegean-Online-P2P-Communities-web-app/README.md

 This repository is seperated in the following parts:

-* **teemLoginApp**, this repository folder contains the microservice responsible for integrating the eIDAS infrastructure with Teem
+* **src**, this repository folder contains the microservice responsible for integrating the eIDAS infrastructure with Teem
-* **teem**, contains the actual Teem instance parametrized to implement  the Online Community Student Program facilities and services